openmobilehub/android-omh-maps/CONTRIBUTING.md

 }
 ```

-4. Below the comment `// Publishing block` remove all the code.
+4. Below the comment `// Publishing block` remove all the code in `android-base-lib.gradle.kts`.

-5. Go to Android Studio -> Gradle tab and run the `publishToMavenLocal`in the `maps-api`, `maps-api-googlemaps` and `maps-api-openstreetmap`:
+5. Go to Android Studio -> Gradle tab and run the `publishToMavenLocal` in the `maps-api`, `maps-api-googlemaps` and `maps-api-openstreetmap`:

 ![gradle-maps-api](https://github.com/openmobilehub/omh-maps/assets/124717244/7a8aeb52-fcf2-4c8c-a0e8-e249e69b3fea)
 ![gradle-maps-api-gms](https://github.com/openmobilehub/omh-maps/assets/124717244/e5a370d9-1429-4234-a884-b39a23c6dadb)
 ![gradle-maps-api-ngms](https://github.com/openmobilehub/omh-maps/assets/124717244/2cc52110-8faa-47e3-9298-a6cec846a348)

 #### Step 2: Verify plugin is published